citusdata/podyn/README.md

 # DynamoDB to PostgreSQL / Citus replication

 The `dynamodb-to-postgres` tool replicates DynamoDB tables to PostgreSQL tables, which can optionally be distributed using Citus.
+It can also keep the tables in sync by continuously replaying changes.

 ## Building from source